apache/axis-axis2-java-core/modules/samples/ping/README.txt

 In this sample, we are deploying an AXIOM based service after writing a services.xml and creating an aar.
-We also test successful deployment using an AXIOM based client which send serveral ping requests.
+We also test successful deployment using an AXIOM based client which send several ping requests.
-The client sends serveral ping requests, including service level requests.
+The client sends several ping requests, including service level requests.

 Pre-Requisites